Many women experience abdominal cramping before or during their menstrual cycle. Yet, it’s also possible to have post-period cramps.

 The pain may be more severe and continue longer than normal menstrual cramps.
 The cramps may also start earlier in your menstrual cycle instead of right before your next period.

 Sometimes cramping after your period isn’t serious.
-But if you have persistent pain from cramping that lasts longer than your menstrual cycle, it could be a sign that you have an underlying disorder.
+But if you have persistent pain from cramping that lasts longer than your menstrual cycle, it could be a sign that you have an underlying condition.

 Symptoms of endometriosis include: